wkoszek/me/source/blog/2015-09-23-why-its-not-about-self-driving.md

 I had a chance to tour [ARM LTD](https://en.wikipedia.org/wiki/ARM_Holdings) during my internship at Cambridge University.
-The company is pretty small, it seemed like two buildings and your uncle’s frontyard.
+The company is pretty small, it seemed like two buildings and your uncle’s front yard.
 The whole company world-wide has 3300 people who have helped to make ARM one of the most powerful companies around.
 Why?